DZakh-forks/sentio-benchmark/case_1_lbtc_event_only/README.md

 ## Key Observations

-- Envio demonstrates the fastest processing time for this simple event indexing scenario
+- Envio HyperIndex demonstrates the fastest processing time for this simple event indexing scenario
 - Ponder processes events significantly slower and misses approximately 5% of the data
 - Sentio and Subsquid offer good balance of speed and completeness
 - Subgraph requires significantly more time to complete the indexing